Sophia Petrillo: The Golden Girls (1985–92)

-The Golden Palace (1992-93)
+The Golden Palace (1992–93)

-When Rose, Blanche, and Sophia invested in a hotel, Sophia was installed as one of the two chefs, specializing in Italian cuisine while the hotel's previous chef, Chuy Castillos (Cheech Marin), handled Mexican food.
+When Rose, Blanche, and Sophia invested in a hotel, Sophia was installed as one of the two chefs, specializing in Italian cuisine, while the hotel's previous chef, Chuy Castillos (Cheech Marin), handled Mexican food.
 Sophia began to show signs of senile dementia, usually in comical situations (for instance, she is shown to be standing still and apparently unconscious while attempting to operate a vacuum cleaner), and her bluntness was toned down to a certain extent.
 (In reality, Getty would later be diagnosed with Lewy body dementia herself; however, in The Golden Palace, her acting and ability to remember lines had improved compared to on The Golden Girls, during which she had struggled to remember her lines.)
 In the episode "One Angry Stan" Sophia was the only one to witness Stanley Zbornak after he had faked his death to avoid tax troubles; the fact that no one else saw Stan in these episodes (he ducks out of sight whenever someone else enters the room), coupled with Sophia's increased senility, made it unclear whether or not Stan was really alive, or if Sophia was hallucinating.

-Empty Nest (Seasons 6 & 7, 1993-95)
+Empty Nest (Seasons 6 & 7, 1993–95)

-After the events of The Golden Palace (which ended without a series finale), Sophia returned to the Shady Pines nursing home, joining the cast of the Golden Girls spin-off, Empty Nest for its last two seasons.
+After the events of The Golden Palace (which ended without a series finale), Sophia returned to the Shady Pines retirement home, joining the cast of the Golden Girls spin-off, Empty Nest, for its last two seasons.
 She had previously made a guest appearance in Season 1 and Season 4.